oupalekar/ctf_challenges/README.md

 ## Story Line

 ## Setup
-in order to ensure that you have all the necessary libraries installed, please run
+in order to ensure that you have all the necessary libraries installed, please run the following code block locally.
 ```
 pip install -r requirements.txt
 ```
-locally.

 Alternatively, you may run
 ```